Gayle (given name)

 Gayle (/ˈɡeɪl/ GAYL-') is a variant spelling of Gail, a short form of the name Abigail.

 Abigail is a feminine English name with Hebrew origins, meaning "my father is joy."
-In the Old Testament Abigail was King David's third wife, described as 'good in discretion and beautiful in form.
-It is used in modern English and was a popular baby's name during the 1950s and '60s.
+In the Old Testament Abigail was King David's third wife, described as 'good in discretion and beautiful in form'.
+The name is used in modern English and was a popular baby's name during the 1950s and 1960s.

 Gayle may occasionally be used as a masculine name.

-Under popular names it was ranked #4902 most common last name in the 1990 census.